ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C07_Pattern_Matching.md

 ```

 Here, `_ as unknown` catches anything not handled and gives it the name `unknown` so we can include it in the error message.
-This is clearer than just `_` and then using the original variable (especially if the original variable might not be directly accessible or you want to emphasize the unmatched value).
+This is clearer than just `_` and then using the original variable (especially if the original variable might not be directly accessible, or you want to emphasize the unmatched value).

 **Relation to static analysis:** The `as` pattern doesn't change what types are matched; it just introduces an extra name.
 Static checkers will give that name the type of the subpattern's value.